nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 ## OS Packaging

 All deployments at Netflix are conducted via what we call a "bake".
 A bake is the process of taking a base Amazon Machine Image (BaseAMI) and installing the application via its Debian package.
 This enables us to easily conform to the [Immutable Server pattern](http://martinfowler.com/bliki/ImmutableServer.html).
 Nebula provides a few plugins to help with this process.

 ### gradle-ospackage-plugin
 The goal of this plugin is to produce a system package, typically an RPM or Debian package.

 Check out the [gradle-ospackage-plugin GitHub page](https://github.com/nebula-plugins/gradle-ospackage-plugin) for details on how to use it.

-### nebula-ospackage-plugin
-The [nebula-ospackage-plugin page](https://github.com/nebula-plugins/nebula-ospackage-plugin) is an opinionated implementation of the gradle-ospackage-plugin.
-With the nebula-ospackage-plugin, you can easily package your Gradle application into a RPM or Debian that will set up a daemon process on Tomcat.

-Check out the [nebula-ospackage-plugin GitHub page](https://github.com/nebula-plugins/nebula-ospackage-plugin) for details on how to use it.

 ## Release management

 There are a number of Nebula plugins that assist in the publishing and releasing of software, based on the needs of Netflix services.

 ### nebula-publishing-plugin
 The goal of this plugin is to make it dirt simple to publish your Java library to a Maven or Ivy repository without all of the boilerplate Gradle DSL.

 Check out the [nebula-publishing-plugin GitHub page](https://github.com/nebula-plugins/nebula-publishing-plugin) for details on how to use it.

 ### nebula-release-plugin
 The goal of this plugin is to simplify a [Semantic Versioning](http://semver.org/) approach to releasing Gradle based builds.

 Check out the [nebula-release-plugin GitHub page](https://github.com/nebula-plugins/nebula-release-plugin) for details on how to use it.